lonestone/nest-sdk-generator/README.md

   - [Can I add header or other data on-the-fly when making requests?](#can-i-add-header-or-other-data-on-the-fly-when-making-requests)
   - [Is there a way to log the requests or responses somewhere?](#is-there-a-way-to-log-the-requests-or-responses-somewhere)

-## What is the SDK generator and why should I use it?
+## What is NSdkGen and why should I use it?

-The SDK generator is a tool that creates a client-side SDK based on a Nest.js REST API.
+NSdkGen is a tool that creates a client-side SDK based on a Nest.js REST API.
 The SDK can be used to call the API's routes seamlessly without any friction, and also enforces type safety by typing all parameters and return values based on the API itself.

 This brings several advantages, including: